Architecture Bachelor's Degree Programs

 What Will I Learn?

 Architecture bachelor's degree program courses cover design principles, environmental systems, communications, building technologies and architecture theories.
-You learn how to draw and use computer-aided drafting software.
+You learn how to draw and use computer-aided drafting (CAD) software.
 Other courses discuss site selection and planning.
 You also learn how architecture influences people's behavior and the environment.
 Architectural history courses are generally required as well.

 Professional architecture bachelor's degrees usually require a fifth year of courses, which often include some instruction in business practices and management.
 You also spend additional time in studio courses for design skills and building science.
 Both types of architecture bachelor's degree programs usually include some field instruction, internships or study abroad opportunities.